When PayPal Drops Your High Risk Merchant Account

 Where To Turn When You Lose Your PayPal Merchant Account

-When an aggregate high risk merchant account, like PayPal, kicks you off their platform or freezes your account, it can be confusing as to what to do next.
+When an aggregate high risk merchant account, like PayPal, kicks you off its platform or freezes your account, it can be confusing as to what to do next.
 Signature Payments is here to answer all of your questions.
 We take the guesswork out of what your next steps should be when applying for a high risk merchant account after losing your PayPal merchant account.

 Ready to accept payments anytime, anywhere?